isomerpages/tp-virtualcampus/media/interest-groups/_posts/2022-06-21-post-Peer Supporters in Action (PSIA).md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>The Peer Supporters-in-Action (PSiA) aims to equip students with the knowledge
-about mental health and peer support skills so that anyone can be a supporter to their fellow peers.
-PSiA also strives to provide a safe platform for all students to feel comfortable about sharing their stories with one another.
+<p>Peer Supporters-in-Action (PSiA) is a student-led CCA that empowers members
+to make a real difference in the TP community.
+Through engaging training and hands-on initiatives, you will learn about mental health awareness and develop practical peer support skills - equipping you to better support your friends and classmates.</p>
+<p></p>
+<p>PSiA provides a safe and inclusive space where students can share their
-Together with the Student Care team from Student Support &amp; Career Services, activities and programmes are carried out to create a supportive environment in TP and to raise awareness about mental health.
+stories and feel heard.
+In collaboration with the Student Care team from Student Support &amp; Career Services, we organise meaningful programmes and campus initiatives that promote mental well-being, reduce mental health stigma, and build a more caring and supportive TP.</p>
+<p></p>
+<p>If you are passionate about supporting others and want to grow as a leader
+while creating positive impact, PSiA is the place for you.
 <br>
 <br>Participating students can look forward to the following:
 <br>